Skip to content

 Evaluating the Best Cleaning Agents for Your Fence

+For metal fences, look for cleaners that prevent rust.
 Vinyl fences can handle stronger cleaners.
 A mix of vinegar and water is a good eco-friendly option.
-For tougher stains, use a specialized vinyl cleaner.
+For tough stains, use a special vinyl cleaner.

 Innovative Cleaning Techniques